vojtasvoboda/oc-userexportpdf-plugin/README.md

 Compatible with all plugins extending RainLab.User such as RainLab.Location, RainLab.UserPlus - just update PDF template and add new fields!

-Tested with the latest stable OctoberCMS build 419 (with Laravel 5.5).
+Tested with the OctoberCMS's build 420 (Laravel 5.5).

 ## Dependencies